BeaGiudici/preSNpy/README.md

 ## Environment creation

-In case yu use [Anaconda](https://docs.anaconda.com/), the environment file `presnpy.yml` is also provided to create an environment with all the requirements.
+In case you use [Anaconda](https://docs.anaconda.com/), the environment file `presnpy.yml` is also provided to create an environment with all the requirements.

 To create an environment from `presnpy.yml` run the command
 ```